Principal bundles under reductive groups: Introduction

 Explicitly, Theorem~\ref{t:repr} states that there exists a reductive $k$\nd group $G_0$ such that we have a bijection

 which is natural in the reductive $k$\nd group $G$.
 Such a $G_0$ is of course unique up to isomorphism.
-Taking the general linear group for $G$ in \eqref{e:conjiso} gives a bijection from the set of isomorphism classes of representations of $G_0$ to the set of isomorphism classes of vector bundles on $X$.
+Taking general linear groups for $G$ in \eqref{e:conjiso} gives a bijection from the set of isomorphism classes of representations of $G_0$ to the set of isomorphism classes of vector bundles on $X$.
 Since vector bundles in general have moduli while representations reductive groups of finite type do not, the $k$\nd group $G_0$ thus cannot in general be of finite type.
-It also follows from \eqref{e:conjiso} that the largest profinite quotient of $G_0$ is the algebraic fundamental group of $X$.
-The $k$\nd group $G_0$ may be regarded as an algebraic analogue of the loop space of a topological space, as it plays a role formally analogous to that of the loop space in the homotopy category (see \cite{Las56} and \cite{Mil56}).

-It should be noted that some condition on $X$ is necessary for Theorem~\ref{t:repr} to hold.
-It follows for example from \eqref{e:conjiso} that the Krull-Schmidt theorem must hold for vector bundles over $X$.
+It follows from \eqref{e:conjiso} that the largest profinite quotient of $G_0$ is the fundamental group of $X$.
+The $k$\nd group $G_0$ itself may be regarded as an algebraic analogue of the loop space of a topological space.
+Some condition on $X$ is necessary in Theorem~\ref{t:repr} because \eqref{e:conjiso} implies for example that the Krull-Schmidt theorem must hold for vector bundles over $X$.

-For $X = \bP^1$, the classification of vector bundles on $X$ shows that the universal reductive $k$\nd group $G_0$ is $\bG_m$, and we recover the algebraic form of Grothendieck's Theorem.
+When $X$ is a point, or more generally the spectrum of a henselian local $k$\nd algebra with residue field $k$, the universal reductive $k$\nd group $G_0$ is trivial.
+When $X$ is the projective line, $G_0$ is $\bG_m$, and we recover Grothendieck's original result, in the slightly more general form where the reductive $k$\nd groups are not required to be of finite type (cf.\ Theorem~\ref{t:linerep}).

-For $X$ an elliptic curve over $k$, the universal reductive $k$\nd group $G_0$ is the product of $SL_2$ with a central extension of $k$\nd groups of multiplicative type.
+Suppose that $X$ an elliptic curve over $k$.
+Then the universal reductive $k$\nd group $G_0$ is the product of $SL_2$ with a central extension of $k$\nd groups of multiplicative type.
 To describe it explicitly, write $D(M)$ for the $k$\nd group of multiplicative type with character group $M$.
-Then $D(\Q)$ contains the $k$\nd subgroup
+For $n \ne 0$ the Weil pairing $e_n$ on the $n$\nd torsion $k$\nd subgroup ${}_nX$ of $X$ has values in the $k$\nd group $D(\Z/n)$ of $n$th roots of unity, and passing to the limit gives a bilinear alternating $k$\nd morphism